Armenian–Azerbaijani cultural relations: Theatre

+The music of Aram Khachaturian (with pieces like sabre dance and gayane which got worldwide fame, they are described as one of the catchiest, most familiar, perhaps most maddening tunes to come out of the 20th century) was very popular in Azerbaijan, before the Azerbaijani government banned his music for being Armenian.

 Arshin Mal Alan operetta was translated into many languages including Armenian.
 Soon after the Baku premiere, the musical comedy is shown throughout the Transcaucasia and Central Asia.
 In 1916, it was staged in Baku in Armenian.
 The work was staged in the Armenian language in Tbilisi (1914).
 Sidrak Magalyan was the translator and musical designer of the production.
 Later Magalyan played Asker (main character of the comedy) also in Georgian, Azerbaijani and Russian.
 Armenian composer Aro Stepanyan wrote:

 From 1917 to 1922, the Armenian Women's Charitable Society in Tehran regularly organized performances of the operetta "Arshin Mal Alan".
 They performed it at the Shah's harem, where actresses, specially disguised to play male roles, were carefully checked by eunuchs in order to establish their gender.

 From 1923 to 1958, the operetta was staged in almost all of the United States by the cast of the Armenian troupe.
 It was played on the stages of New York, Philadelphia, Detroit, Chicago, Cleveland, Boston, Racein, Los Angeles, Fresno, San Francisco.

+The dance-music for Shalakho which was first arranged and recorded by Armenian composer Nikoghayos Tigranyan was performed in the first Azerbaijani ballet called Maiden Tower and gained nationwide popularity in Azerbaijan.

 Koroghlu was staged in Yerevan in 1942.

+Kochari, which has been sung and danced by Armenians for a thousand years became one of the most popular dances accompanied by dance music in Azerbaijan, being performed in theatres and weddings throughout Azerbaijan.